Efficient Federated Meta-Learning over Multi-Access Wireless Networks: Preliminaries and Assumptions

 Federated meta-learning (FML) looks for a good model initialization (also called meta-model) such that the well-performed models of different devices can be quickly obtained via one or a few gradient descent steps.
 More specially, FML aims to solve the following problem

-where $f_i$ represents the expected loss function over the data distribution of device $i$, \ie, $f_i(\bfw)\coloneqq\mathbb{E}_{(\bfx,\bfy)\sim P_i}\left[\ell_i(\bfw;\bfx,\bfy)\right]$, and $n=|\mathcal{N}|$ is the number of devices.
+where $f_i$ represents the expected loss function over the data distribution of device $i$, \ie, $f_i(\bfw)\coloneqq\mathbb{E}_{(\bfx,\bfy)\sim P_i}\left[\ell_i(\bfw;\bfx,\bfy)\right]$, $n=|\mathcal{N}|$ is the number of devices, and $\alpha$ is the stepsize.
 The advantages of this formulation are two-fold: 1) It gives a personalized solution that can capture any heterogeneity between the devices; 2) the meta-model can quickly adapt to new devices via slightly updating it with respect to their own data.
 Clearly, FML well fits edge learning cases, where edge devices have insufficient computing power and limited data samples.

 Next, we review the standard FML algorithm in the literature.